TB67S249FTG Stepper Motor Driver Compact Carrier

 RoHS 3 compliant

-This breakout board for Toshiba’s TB67S249FTG microstepping bipoloar stepper motor driver is arranged in the popular 16-pin Pololu form factor, making it a more compact alternative to our full breakout.
+This breakout board for Toshiba’s TB67S249FTG microstepping bipolar stepper motor driver is arranged in the popular 16-pin Pololu form factor, making it a more compact alternative to our full breakout.
 It features adjustable current limiting and seven microstep resolutions (down to 1/32-step).
 Additionally, it dynamically selects an optimal decay mode by monitoring the actual motor current, and it can automatically reduce the driving current below the full amount when the motor is lightly loaded to minimize power and heat.
 The TB67S249FTG has a wide operating voltage range of 10 V to 47 V, and our carrier board can deliver approximately 1.6 A per phase continuously without a heat sink or forced air flow (up to 4.5 A peak).
 It features built-in protection against under-voltage, over-current, and over-temperature conditions.

 Alternatives available with variations in these parameter(s): continuous current per phase header pins soldered?
 Select variant…